 Any employment contract may be terminated by a mutual consent agreement.
 There is no specific requirement.

 There are no statutory requirements for enforceable releases or other limitations on termination agreement terms.

 There is no specific regime of protection; eg, entitling the workers to a certain compensation (lump sum) for a dismissal that would have been based on a protected criteria.
 However, the Congolese Labour Code includes some provisions that aim to protect some categories of workers against dismissal (for instance, women during their maternity leave).
 The Congolese Labour Code also lists some criteria that are invalid reasons for dismissal (see 7.1 Grounds for Termination).

-It is prohibited for an employer to dismiss a worker or otherwise prejudice him because of his affiliation to a professional organisation and/or participation in trade union (delegation) activities.
-It is also prohibited to dismiss a worker for his union (non-)affiliation, or participation in union activities outside working hours, or, with the employer's consent, during working hours.
+It is prohibited for an employer to dismiss a worker or otherwise prejudice them because of their affiliation to a professional organisation and/or participation in trade union (delegation) activities.
+It is also prohibited to dismiss a worker for their union (non-)affiliation, or participation in union activities outside working hours, or, with the employer's consent, during working hours.
 Damages can be claimed (a maximum 36 months of remuneration).

 Grounds for a Wrongful Dismissal Claim